shauryaa09/BayesianOptimization_Photovoltaics/README.md

 # BayesianOptimization_Photovoltaics
 This repository contains my code that I wrote during my Master's Thesis at EPFL and CSEM.
-It uses Bayesian Optimization to find the optimum optical performance of tandems and other photovoltaics.
+It uses Bayesian Optimization to find the optimum optical performance points of tandems and other photovoltaics.

 One needs CROWM or any other optical simulator to optimize for current density and MATLAB to optimize for efficiency.